An icon

 If you currently have insurance with an existing fund, you may be eligible to transfer this cover.
 To do this, you will need to fill in the transfer form and provide proof of cover that is no older than 30 days.
 Please note, your existing cover should be active at the time of transfer.
 Please contact info@futuresuper.com.au for this form or for more information.

-You should read our Insurance Guide, Product Disclosure Statement and Additional Information Booklet before making any decisions relating to insurance with Future Super.
+You should read our Insurance Guide, Product Disclosure Statement and How Super Works Guide before making any decisions relating to insurance with Future Super.

 Standard cover commences on the later of the date your opt-in request is accepted by the Insurer and the date when your first super contribution (rollover, employer SG contribution or personal contribution) has been received by the Future Super.